 Learn about the two parts of pension credit - guarantee credit and savings credit - together with eligibility, how much it is and how to get it.

-Follow our advice on how to challenge a ‘decision letter’ by asking for a written statement of reasons and possibly submitting a formal appeal.
+Follow our advice on how to challenge a ‘decision letter’ by requesting a mandatory reconsideration and possibly submitting an appeal to a tribunal.

 Richard visits his mother Pam in her nursing home every day and tells of the benefits and allowances he has claimed.